 – Uncle Albert Holt, Chairman, Searchlight Education

 The first of three planned buildings – featuring classrooms for 150 students and generous breakout spaces, a science laboratory, library with integrated space for youth workers, commercial kitchen, art facilities and elders’ room – opened in 2013.
-A new STEAM building has since been completed, and the third stage will comprise a purpose-built hall for the arts and sport.
+A new STEAM building has recently been completed, and construction of a purpose-built hall for the arts and sport will soon commence.

 Christopher Frederick Jones